A Documentary Analysis · Drawn from public FDDs

 Our equipment package is competitively priced.
 We help our franchisees get the best deal on buildout.

-Franchisees are required to purchase a $374,995 equipment and supplies package from a designated affiliate, "Premium Supplier," owned by the same parent company.
+Franchisees in one coworking system are required to purchase a $374,995 equipment and supplies package from a designated affiliate owned by the same parent company.
 The package is non-refundable and due at closing.
-The FDD does not disclose any open-market comparison for equivalent commercial coworking buildouts, which independent operators have routinely delivered for substantially less.
-VENTURE X FDD · Item 5 · p.
-11
+The FDD does not disclose any open-market comparison for equivalent commercial buildouts, which independent operators have routinely delivered for substantially less.
+COWORKING FDD · ITEM 5 · 2016 · STATE REGISTRY FILING

 READ IT YOURSELF Every FDD cited above is publicly filed and freely available.
 Wisconsin Department of Financial Institutions, Minnesota Commerce Department, California DFPI, and the Maryland Attorney General all publish full FDD libraries online.
 Anyone considering a franchise should download the full FDD for that system and read Item 8 line by line before signing anything.
 The franchisor is required by federal law to deliver the FDD at least 14 days before signing — those 14 days exist for a reason.